NadimGhaznavi/Db4E/index.md

 Module      | Description
 ------------|--------------------
+Db4eConfig  | This module is responsible for loading *db4e* application settings from an YAML file.
 Db4eDb      | This module is responsible for all MongoDb operations.
+Db4eGit     | This module is responsible for pushing files up to GitHub.
 Db4eLog     | This module is responsible for managing logging of the application.

-Db4eStartup | This module is responsible for loading *db4e* settings from an INI file.
+---

 ## Mining Modules